Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 Created a rematch button on the endscreen where when hovered over highlights yellow to indicate it.
 When you press your mouse while hovering over the "rematch" box, it resets players health and sets their positions to their original positions, or 50 pixels away form their respective sides, instead of them spawning right next to each other.

+### 6/9/23

+Made it so the health bar changes colors to reflect the amount of health a player has.
+Turns red from the range of 50-25 and dark red from 25-0.